jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 MongoDB Atlas is a cloud service that provides several different services which (apart from the database) can be used to create a complete solution.

-In this blog post, we will use the following components:
+In this blog post, we will use the following components which as of the time of writing this article are free of charge:

 * MongoDB - The database service in which we will store our data.
 * App Services: